stefanouv/softaware-technology/README.md

 # softaware-technology
-// my first words to the git5
+// my first words to the git